-The name "Breadboard" comes historically from the past, where the electronic was big and bulky and the people just took a real breadboard for cutting bread, pus some nails in it and connected the tick wires.
+The name “Breadboard” comes historically from the past when the electronic was big and bulky and people just took a real breadboard for cutting bread, put some nails in it, and connected the tick wires.

 Now the breadboard is a standardized element with predefined pin holes where the electronic elements can be connected.

 For the BlueCArd circuit, we will use the half-sized 400-pin breadboard from the picture above.

 The breadboard consists of 2 middle parts and two outer parts.

 The outer parts are for the power supply and are connected vertically all the way through the board.
 This means that all 25+ and all 25- pins are connected.

 The middle parts are for elements and are connected horizontally.
 This means that the pins from A to E and from F to J are connected for every row.

 A picture is worth a thousand words, so let’s look at this example for a better understanding: